 Develop your active flexibility

 In order not to succumb to gravity and tear all the soft tissues of your groin and thighs, you must work your active flexibility.
 Passive splits is not going to do the trick once you’re holding yourself up with split legs!
 Focus on exercises that develop strength in your hip flexors, quads, glutes, and hamstrings.
-I include this exact type of training in my workshop, and you can also do a full active splits follow-along splits training with me anytime for free, a la this video!
+I include this exact type of training in my workshop.

 There are a few important points for posture in splits balance.
 One important detail is to sit your shoulders over your hips, allowing your back to arch and drawing your belly button in toward the spine to engage your core.
 Push your chest forward toward the pole in front of you and shift your weight slightly over the front leg.
 This will make the split easier and make it easier to catch if you lose your balance. you can *definitely* shift your weight further back as long as you have the strength and balance to support that variation.

 It’s hard to get a lot of balance practice in with the splits balance because the position is so difficult to sustain strength-wise.
 Finding other opportunities to practice balance is helpful for developing your inner ear as well as the very same muscles in the trunk that you would use for splits balance.

 - Try removing one or both hands when riding a bike